astronomer/astronomer-cosmos/docs/index.rst

 .. image:: https://raw.githubusercontent.com/astronomer/astronomer-cosmos/main/docs/_static/jaffle_shop_dag.png

+`DbtDag` is a custom DAG generator that converts dbt projects into Airflow DAGs and accepts Cosmos-specific args like `fail_fast` to immediately fail a dag if dbt fails to process a resource, or `cancel_query_on_kill` to cancel any running queries if the task is externally killed or manually set to failed in Airflow. `DbtDag` also accepts standard DAG arguments such as `max_active_tasks`, `max_active_runs` and `default_args`.

 With Cosmos, transitioning from a dbt workflow to a proper Airflow DAG is seamless, giving you the best of both tools for managing and scaling your data workflows.